metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       - ensembles : List of performers which are ensembles (with type / instruments - e.g. "orchestra" - in brackets), separated by semi-colons.
       - ensemble_names : Names of the above (i.e. no instruments).
       - album_soloists : Sub-list of soloist_names who are also album artists
-      - album_conductors : List of conductors whao are also album artists
+      - album_conductors : List of conductors who are also album artists
       - album_ensembles: Sub-list of ensemble_names who are also album artists
       - album_composers : List of composers who are also album artists
       - album_composer_lastnames : Last names of composers of ANY track on the album who are also album artists.
 This is the source used to prefix the album name (when that option is selected).